cpressey/cyclemill/README.md

 TODO
 ----

-*   PATTERN: have "every" task update its "workflow status" record when it starts
+*   make the workflow task pattern a pattern (decorator?)
-*   PATTERN: have "every" final task update its "workflow status" record when it finishes
+*   run a celery "canvas"
-*   PATTERN: run a "canvas"
+*   make the page refresh
 *   form to take length task should run
 *   prometheus instance
 *   have prometheus monitor celery